CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

-This command runs two processes.
-The first is the Metro bundler, which handles bundling our app’s JavaScript code and communicating with the debug build of the app running on either a physical or virtual device.
-The second is the `remotedev-server` for Redux, which is a proxy of sorts through which the Redux monitor (running in the Chrome extension) can communicate with the debug build of the app.
+This command runs the Metro bundler, which handles bundling our app’s JavaScript code and communicating with the debug build of the app running on either a physical or virtual device.

 Finally, open `native/ios/Comm.xcworkspace` in Xcode.
 Select a Simulator from the Scheme menu in the Workspace Toolbar.
 Then hit the Run button to build and run the project.